-Day in the life of Sarah Howarth, Design & Content Manager; a lockdown special
+Day in the life of Sarah Howarth, Head of Content & Design; a lockdown special

-Sarah, our Design & Content Manager (and working-mum), hopes for better decision-making in a post-Corona world
+Sarah, Head of Content & Design (and working-parent), hopes for better decision-making in a post-Corona world

 I’m told we’ve passed 100 days of lockdown, a third of the year.
 I can’t say it feels like that, but perhaps that’s because we’re now coming out the other side – things are being booked in the diary, I’ve had a hug with my brother (social-bubble-legal), and kids are enjoying a few hours of school.
 These extra allowances each week give some hope and help the weeks pass.

 Thinking back a few months to a Tuesday in March, it was a week like any other.
 I’m a part-time working mum and normality is juggling kids in nursery, school, a long commute, a job I’ve chosen to juggle it all for, a house to keep upright, food to get to the table, and friends and family to share it all with.